 When you engage in these conversations, you start to showcase that you're a player in that space.

 You can begin to create awareness of your business and build trust and relationships with prospects — most of whom are not ready to buy at any given point in time.
 Demand gen is primarily focused on those who could eventually become customers down the line.

 If demand generation is creating the want or need for your product or service, lead generation is the act of capturing existing demand in the marketand getting those people into your marketing/sales cycle.

 With lead generation, you’re creating content or marketing campaigns designed to capture a prospect’s contact information so you can market to them.

-Marketers need to work closely with salespeople to really understand why and how people buy from you.
 Each month, look at all your closed-won deals and trace them back to their point of first contact.